 Our Mortgage segment provides credit-related insurance coverage, principally through private mortgage insurance on residential first-lien mortgage loans, as well as other credit risk management and contract underwriting solutions, to mortgage lending institutions and mortgage credit investors.
 We provide our mortgage insurance products and services mainly through our wholly-owned subsidiary, Radian Guaranty.
 Private mortgage insurance plays an important role in the U.S. housing finance system because it promotes affordable home ownership and helps protect mortgage lenders, investors and other beneficiaries by mitigating default-related losses on residential mortgage loans.
 Generally, these loans are made to homebuyers who make down payments of less than 20% of the purchase price for their home or, in the case of refinancings, have less than 20% equity in their home.
 Private mortgage insurance also facilitates the sale of these low down payment loans in the secondary mortgage market, most of which are currently sold to the GSEs.
-Our total direct primary mortgage IIF and RIF were \$241.3 billion and \$60.3 billion, respectively, as of June 30, 2020.
+Our total direct primary mortgage IIF and RIF were \$245.5 billion and \$61.0 billion, respectively, as of September 30, 2020, compared to \$240.6 billion and \$60.9 billion, respectively, as of December 31, 2019.
 In addition to providing private mortgage insurance, we participate in credit risk transfer programs developed by the GSEs as part of their initiative to distribute mortgage credit risk and increase the role of private capital in the mortgage market.
-Our additional RIF under credit risk transfer transactions, resulting from our participation in these programs with the GSEs, totaled \$325.1 million as of June 30, 2020 compared to \$275.2 million as of December 31, 2019.
+Our additional RIF under credit risk transfer transactions, resulting from our participation in these programs with the GSEs, totaled \$389.1 million as of September 30, 2020 compared to \$275.2 million as of December 31, 2019.

 The GSEs and state insurance regulators impose various capital and financial requirements on our insurance subsidiaries.
 These include Risk-to-capital, other risk-based capital measures and surplus requirements, as well as the PMIERs financial requirements.
 Failure to comply with these capital and financial requirements may limit the amount of insurance that our mortgage insurance subsidiaries write or may prohibit them from writing insurance altogether.
 The GSEs and state insurance regulators possess significant discretion with respect to our mortgage insurance subsidiaries and all aspects of their business.
-See Note 15 for additional information on PMIERs and other regulatory information, and "-Recent Developments" below for a discussion of the elevated risks posed by the COVID-19 pandemic, which has led to an increase in mortgage defaults in our insured portfolio and a resulting increase in our Minimum Required Assets.
+See Note 16 for additional information on PMIERs and other regulatory information, and "-Recent Developments" below for a discussion of the elevated risks posed by the COVID-19 pandemic, which has led to an increase in mortgage defaults in our insured portfolio and a resulting increase in our Minimum Required Assets during 2020.